Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 and its movement due to user interaction.
 The MoveValidator did exactly that it provided the logic of the piece movement, restricting pieces to move in on legal ways but also to create forceful taking of the opponent which is part of the MVP.
 Although there is a King Class it is empty and does nothing.
+For the enhancement, an AI class was added to handle the AI logic.

 ![Model UI-Tier Class Structure](ModelTierClassStructure.png)